 Recently Donated Pieces Money Raised

 To take my photography to the next level in today's technology world everyone can be a photographer.
-Seeing allot of professionals closing their studios and having to pick up a different source of incomes bothered me.
-So, how can a professional photographer stay ahead of the game.
+Seeing allot of professionals closing their studios and having to pick up a different source of income bothered me.
+So, how can a professional photographer stay ahead of the game?
 I started to experiment with different types of paints but like everything else is was common to paint with watercolor, with acrylics, with oils, and airbrush paint.
-A glass broke while I was painting and I saw something that that was different in the light and how the light changed it.
+A glass broke while I was painting and I saw something that was different in the light and how the light changed it.
 Next thing I know I am adding glass to my paint and certain additives to create my signature color-changing series with glass accents.
 Currently, I have created my custom pigments and additives that make my art and photography change with time like no other.
 It take 4 colors just to make one stoke of art.